-Any construction projects, whether domestic or non-domestic that are planned to last longer than 30 days (or 500 person days of work) or involve more than 20 workers simultaneously, must have what used to be called a CDM Coordinator now changed to Principal Designer.
-This Health & Safety role involves notifying the HSE via an F10 notification form and we are delighted to be performing this task for The Nomad Theatre, in East Horsley, Surrey.
+The rules apply to any construction project, whether domestic or non-domestic.
+They apply where work is planned to last longer than 30 days (or 500 person days of work) or involve more than 20 workers simultaneously.
+A project must have what used to be called a CDM Coordinator now a ‘Principal Designer’.
+This Health & Safety role involves notifying the HSE via an F10 notification form.
+We are delighted to be performing this task for The Nomad Theatre, in East Horsley, Surrey.

-Between 1957 and the mid 1990’s the society performed in a small theatre on the current site but with an increasing busy schedule and the addition of weekly children’s drama workshops, it was becoming obvious that the old theatre would need replacing.
-Plans were agreed and coincided with the appearance of the National Lottery.
+Between 1957 and the mid-1990s the society performed in a small theatre on the current site.
+With the addition of weekly children’s drama workshops, it was obvious the old theatre needs replacing.
+Plans were agreed upon and coincided with the appearance of the National Lottery.
 An early, successful application provided the opportunity to develop the theatre and all the facilities required for wide-ranging drama activities.
-The result is a small theatre with a raked auditorium, fly tower, revolving stage and two trap doors.The Greenroom Project
+The result is a small theatre with a raked auditorium, fly tower, revolving stage, and two trap doors.

 Our aim is to integrate health and safety throughout the development team and to encourage everyone involved in the project to work together.

 If you are planning a larger, non-domestic or domestic project, please enquire about our CDM services